mclemente/fvtt-trpg/README.md

 may do this by cloning the repository or downloading a zip archive from the [Releases Page](https://gitlab.com/foundrynet/dnd5e/-/releases).

+## Attribution

+This system is a fork of the [DnD5e](https://gitlab.com/foundrynet/dnd5e) system.
+This system uses code of the [Bonus Die](https://github.com/HadaIonut/Foundry-BonusDie) module with HadaIonut's permission.

 ## Community Contribution

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge